 Example: Caption: "Reference for restrained framing that still feels human, not corporate."
 Board rationale: "We are aiming for observant realism with editorial discipline.
 The defining signals are daylight, tactile materials, neutral colour, and proximity to the subject.
 We are avoiding polished startup cliché, glossy perfection, and over-styled environments."

-Where Storyflow helps: Add the captions directly on the board and keep the rationale in a document in the same project.
-If you ask the AI assistant to draft or tighten those captions, it can work from the full board context instead of guessing what each reference is doing.
+Where Storyflow helps: Add captions directly on the board and keep the rationale in a document in the same project.
+Ask the AI to draft or tighten those captions and it works from the full board context instead of guessing what each reference is doing.

 Common mistake: Leaving the board unlabeled because you assume the visual logic is obvious.
 It is obvious to the person who built it and far less obvious to everyone else.